GadgetRenu

 • Lithium in the battery

-How R2 Prevents This
+How R2 Helps Address This

 R2 certification includes specific requirements for environmental management: